zackgithuboriginal/trestore-milestone-project-4/README.md

 #### OrderLineItem model

 The OrderLineItem model is used to store the product and quantity details of each order.
-For every product in the basket at the time of the checkout an OrderLineItem object is created containing the Product object and the quantity of that product in the basket as well as the Order object of the order it is attached to and the linitem_total or subtotal of the quantity of the producct.
+For every product in the basket at the time of the checkout, an OrderLineItem object is created containing the Product object and the quantity of that product in the basket as well as the Order object of the order it is attached to and the linitem_total or subtotal of the quantity of the product.

     class OrderLineItem(models.Model):